RedHatNordicsSA/linux4win/content/assign3.md

 ![the dashboard](images/interface_dashboardsingle.png)

-If all is well you can add servers from here.
+:boom: If all is well you can add servers from here.
 Please press the **plus** sign to add another server.

 ![add the server](images//interface_addserver.png)